Dee22-GeoDev/Frameworks_Assignment/README.md

-📊 CORD-19 Data Exploration & Streamlit App
+📊 CORD-19 Data Explorer
-📘 Assignment Overview

-This assignment demonstrates a basic data analysis workflow using the CORD-19 research dataset .
-It covers loading, cleaning, analyzing, and visualizing research paper metadata, and concludes with building a simple Streamlit application to display the findings.
+An interactive data exploration project built with Python, pandas, and Streamlit, using the CORD-19 metadata dataset.

-The goal is to practice fundamental data analysis and presentation skills appropriate for beginners.
+The goal is to practice fundamental data analysis, visualization, and web app development skills.

-🎯 Learning Objectives

-By completing this assignment, you will:
+📌 Project Overview

+This project walks through the full workflow of working with a real-world dataset:

+Data Loading and Exploration

-✅ Load and explore a real-world dataset
+Load metadata.csv from the CORD-19 dataset

-✅ Apply basic data cleaning techniques

-✅ Create meaningful visualizations

-✅ Build a simple interactive web application

-✅ Present insights clearly and effectively
+Explore data structure, missing values, and column types

+Data Cleaning and Preparation

+Handle missing values

+Convert publication dates to datetime

+Create new columns (e.g., year, abstract word count)

+Data Analysis and Visualization

+Count papers by year

+Identify top publishing journals

+Plot publication trends and journal contributions

+Interactive Streamlit App

+A slider to filter publications by year

+A table preview of selected research papers

+Bar chart showing number of publications per year

+Documentation and Reflection

+Code is fully commented for clarity

+Includes a short reflection on challenges and learning outcomes

 📂 Dataset Information

-We use the metadata.csv file from the CORD-19 dataset, which contains information on COVID-19 research papers, including:
+The project uses the CORD-19 metadata.csv file, which includes:

-📝 Paper titles and abstracts
+Research paper titles and abstracts

-📅 Publication dates
+Publication dates

-👨‍🔬 Authors and journals
+Authors and journals

-🌐 Source information
+Source information

+📥 Dataset can be downloaded from Kaggle:
-Dataset link: CORD-19 Research Challenge (Kaggle)
+👉 CORD-19 Research Challenge

-🛠️ Required Tools
+🛠️ Tools & Libraries

-Make sure you have the following installed:

 Python 3.7+

 pandas
- → Data manipulation
+ – data manipulation

 matplotlib
- / seaborn
- → Visualization
+ – visualization

 Streamlit
- → Web application framework
+ – interactive web app

-Jupyter Notebook
+(Optional) Jupyter Notebook – exploration and documentation
- (optional) → Interactive exploration

-Installation
+🚀 Installation & Setup

+Clone this repository or download the project files.

+Install dependencies:

-pip install pandas matplotlib seaborn streamlit
+pip install pandas matplotlib streamlit

-🚀 Project Structure
-Frameworks_Assignment/
-│
-├── notebooks/
-│   └── analysis.ipynb       # Data loading, cleaning, exploration, visualization
-│
-├── app.py                   # Streamlit application
-├── metadata.csv             # Dataset (or sample metadata file)
-├── README.md                # Project documentation
-└── requirements.txt         # Python dependencies

-📊 Features Implemented

-Load and explore dataset using Pandas

-Handle missing data and prepare new features

-Generate visualizations:

-Publications by year

-Top publishing journals

-Word frequency in titles

-Word cloud of paper titles

-Interactive Streamlit app:

-Year range filter

-Publication trend plot

-Top journals bar chart

-Sample data preview

-▶️ Running the Project
-1. Jupyter Notebook

-Open and run the notebook:

-jupyter notebook notebooks/analysis.ipynb

-2. Streamlit Application

-Run the app from the project root:
+Run the Streamlit app:

 streamlit run app.py

-Then open the link provided (default: http://localhost:8501 ) in your browser.
+Open the app in your browser at http://localhost:8501 .

+📊 Example Outputs

+Publications Over Time – bar chart showing research activity by year

+Top Journals – which journals published the most COVID-19 research

+Interactive Filtering – explore specific year ranges with a slider

+📝 Reflection

+During this project I learned how to:

+Work with a real-world dataset and handle missing values

+Perform basic data cleaning and transformations

+Generate insightful visualizations of publication trends

+Build an interactive web app with Streamlit

+Document and reflect on my workflow for clarity and reproducibility

+Challenges included handling the large dataset size, cleaning incomplete data, and running Streamlit inside a Jupyter environment.

+📌 Evaluation Criteria

+✅ Complete implementation (data loading, cleaning, analysis, Streamlit app)

+✅ Clear and well-commented code

+✅ Appropriate visualizations

+✅ Functional and interactive Streamlit application

+✨ Built with Python & Streamlit to explore the global COVID-19 research effort.